margotbligh/sugarMassesPredict/README.md

 NOTE: I have now also added an 'R' version - if you use the reticulate package in R, you can source the file (sugarMassesPredict-r.py) and then use the function 'predict_sugars' directly in R to generate output there.

+note that this tool is being frequently updated :) if you have any questions or issue please feel free to contact me at mbligh@mpi-bremen.de word of caution: please note that this tool will predict sugars that are not possible as the nature of sugar chemistry means that it would take a long time to add in all the constraints!

 e.g.
 ```
 library(reticulate)